Contact Us

 • Submit official high school transcripts.

-• It is renewable for up to 8 semesters (4 academic years) or up to the first bachelor's degree whichever comes first.
+The Brown and Gold Commitment is renewable for up to 8 semesters (4 academic years), or up to the first bachelor's degree, whichever comes first.

-• Students must maintain a 3.0 cumulative UW GPA (evaluated at the end of each Spring semester).
+• Students must maintain a 3.0 cumulative UW GPA (evaluated at the end of each spring semester).

 Brown and Gold Commitment and GED Applicants